andregcab/resume/README.md

 ## Summary

-Creative and performance-driven developer with 5+ years of experience building enterprise-grade, highly performant frontends using React, GraphQL, and modern JavaScript/TypeScript.
-Proven ability to drive product velocity, mentor peers, and contribute to architectural decisions in high-scale content.
-Passionate about user experience, design systems, and shipping elegant interfaces that scale.
+Versatile and impact-focused software engineer with over 5 years of experience crafting scalable, high-performance frontends for enterprise applications.
+Adept at building modern React and TypeScript ecosystems, shaping robust GraphQL APIs, and elevating developer workflows through architecture, mentorship, and clean code practices.
+Known for blending technical precision with a strong eye for usability, accessibility, and design systems, delivering polished interfaces that perform under pressure and scale with product growth.

 ## Experience